FilterX function reference

 vars

 Returns the variables (including pipeline variables and name-value pairs) defined in the FilterX block as a JSON object.
+The names of name-value pairs begins with the $ character.
+To exclude name-value pairs, set the exclude_msg_values=true flag.

 For example: